tjbergstrom/capstone_presentation/index.md

 <br>

 ### I developed an app for the Alaska Public Health Information Response Team to help monitor and respond to health misinformation in social media.
 The app significantly simplifies their notification process.
 I also used the app as an opportunity to provide a variety of Machine Learning and Natural Language Processing tools and data visuals to help their efforts.
+This is a brief overview of some of the cool features.

+You can read more about the team [here](https://www.uaa.alaska.edu/news/archive/2021/04/students-faculty-curb-misinformation.cshtml?utm_source=seawolfweekly&utm_medium=email&utm_content=SW_20210421&utm_campaign=Green+and+Gold+News).

 <br>